fredjarlier/mpiMarkDup/README.md

 The code is a fork from the mpiSORT project.
 We add a process to manage the marking of duplicates read.

 The goal is to create a distributed and (near) real time version of the well known Picard MarkDuplicate from the Broad Institute.
-To do that we rely on low level  technology and parallel algorithms.
+To do that we rely on low level  technologies and parallel algorithms.

 The project is still under development so feel free to test it and report.